scriptsforweirdos/unboxyourself/README.md

 Unbox Yourself doesn't "phone home" to any remote server.
 It's very explicit about the fact that it's running.
 I wouldn't recommend trying to install it on anyone else's phone but your own.

 Unbox Yourself contains no ads.
+I would really prefer that any children of this code also remain ad-free.

+This is pre-pre-pre-not-even-cuneiform-alpha, so use at your own risk.

 ## About the Scripts for Weirdos project